Thailand and Cambodia Agree to Ceasefire Talks after Trump Steps In, but Border Clashes Persist

 The fighting first flared Thursday after a land mine explosion along the border wounded five Thai soldiers.
 Both sides blamed each other for starting the clashes.
 Both countries recalled their ambassadors and Thailand closed its border crossings with Cambodia.

-Despite the diplomatic efforts, fighting continued Sunday along parts of the contested border, with both sides trading blame over renewed shelling and troop movements.
+Despite the diplomatic efforts, fighting continued Sunday along parts of the contested border, with both sides refusing to budge and trading blame over renewed shelling and troop movements.

 Richa said Trump's efforts to mediate was a “separate matter.”
 The battlefield operations will continue and a ceasefire can only happen if Cambodia formally initiates negotiations, he added.

+“Any cessation of hostilities cannot be reached while Cambodia is severely lacking in good faith and repeatedly violating the basic principles of human rights and humanitarian law," Thailand's Foreign Ministry said separately.

 Cambodian Defense Ministry spokesperson Lt.
-Gen. Maly Socheata accused Thai forces of escalating the violence and increasing their use of cluster bombs — weapons that are banned under international law.
-She said Sunday that Thai troops had carried out both targeted and indiscriminate attacks, resulting in loss of life and destruction of civilian infrastructure.
+Gen. Maly Socheata accused Thai forces of escalating the violence with bombardment of Cambodian territory early Sunday, followed by a "large-scale incursion" involving tanks and ground troops in multiple areas.

+“Such actions undermine all efforts toward peaceful resolution and expose Thailand’s clear intent to escalate rather than de-escalate the conflict,” she said.

-Thailand has reported 20 deaths, mostly civilians, while Cambodia said 13 people have been killed.
+Thailand on Sunday reported a new death of a soldier, bringing the total number of fatalities to 21, mostly civilians.
+Cambodia said 13 people have been killed.
 More than 131,000 people in Thailand have evacuated to safe locations and over 37,000 people fled from three Cambodian provinces.
 Many border villages are mostly deserted, with many schools and hospitals shut.

+Pichayut Surasit, an air-conditioning technician in Thailand, said the sudden outbreak of fighting meant leaving his work in Bangkok to return home to protect his family.

+“I didn’t have the heart to continue with my work when I heard the news.
+I wanted to come back as soon as possible but I had to wait until the evening,” he said.
+Now at a shelter in Surin housing some 6,000 evacuees, Pichayut worries for his wife and twin daughters, hoping the conflict will end soon so they can return to their home in Kap Choeng district, one of the hardest hit by shelling.

+Bualee Chanduang, a local vendor who moved to the same shelter Thursday with her family and pet rabbit, is counting on swift negotiations to end the violence.
+“I pray for God to help that both sides can agree to talk and end this war,” she said.

 The U.N.
 Security Council has called on the Association of Southeast Asian Nations, a regional bloc, to mediate peace between the two members.
-Human Rights Watch has condemned the reported use of cluster munitions in populated areas, and urged both governments to protect civilians.
+Human Rights Watch has condemned the reported use of cluster munitions, weapons banned by International law, in populated areas, and urged both governments to protect civilians.

 The 800-kilometer (500-mile) frontier between Thailand and Cambodia has been disputed for decades, but past confrontations have been limited and brief.
 The latest tensions flared in May when a Cambodian soldier was killed in a confrontation that created a diplomatic rift and roiled Thailand’s domestic politics.